mrgnhnt96/revali/doc-site/docs/constructs/revali_server/response/1-overview.md

 ## Read-Only

-The response is only occasionally read-only, like in the [Bind Context](../context/bind-context) and [Observer](../lifecycle-components/observer) Lifecycle Component.
+The response is only occasionally read-only, like in the [Bind Context][bind-context] and [Observer][observer] Lifecycle Component.
 This is by design, as the response should be modified by the dedicated Lifecycle Components.

 :::tip
-Read more about Lifecycle Components [here](../lifecycle-components/overview).
+Read more about [Lifecycle Components][lifecycle-components].
 :::

 ## Restricted Mutability

 In most lifecycle components, the response mutability is restricted.
-The only property that is restricted in the response, is the `statusCode`, which can only be modified _after_ the endpoint has been executed (via the [Interceptor.post](../lifecycle-components/interceptors#post) method).
+The only property that is restricted in the response, is the `statusCode`, which can only be modified _after_ the endpoint has been executed (via the [Interceptor.post][interceptor-post] method).

 ## Accessing the Response